HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

  **Registry Submission Definition Repository Success Criteria**
 * The example CREDS StructureDefinition is found in a list of available resources
-* The example CREDS StructureDefinition is retrieved and made available to the Registry Sumbitter
+* The example CREDS StructureDefinition is retrieved and made available to the Registry Submitter

 #### Registry Submitter